 Call your doctor right away if you believe you’ve taken too much Zubsolv.
 Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Zubsolv for you, they’ll prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.

 As with any drug, never change your dosage of Zubsolv without your doctor’s approval.
 If you have questions about the dosage of Zubsolv that’s right for you, talk with your doctor.

 Besides learning about dosage, you may want other information about Zubsolv.
-This article on other aspects of the drug might be helpful to you.
+These additional articles might be helpful:

 - More about Zubsolv.
 For information about other aspects of Zubsolv, refer to this article.

 - Side effects.
 To learn about side effects of Zubsolv, see this article.
 You can also look at the Zubsolv prescribing information.